Skip to main content

 Estrogen’s effects are mediated primarily through Estrogen Receptor Alpha (ERα) and Estrogen Receptor Beta (ERβ).
 In skeletal muscle and adipose tissue, ERα activation is associated with improved insulin signaling, partly through the upregulation of glucose transporter type 4 (GLUT4) expression and its translocation to the cell membrane.

 This enhances the ability of these tissues to take up glucose from the blood, a cornerstone of insulin sensitivity.
-The loss of ERα signaling after menopause is a key factor in the development of the that predisposes women to metabolic syndrome.
+The loss of ERα signaling after menopause is a key factor in the development of the insulin resistance that predisposes women to metabolic syndrome.

 Why Is BMI an Insufficient Metric?